ThomasPark20/ObsidianBackup/Zettelkasten/CS350 File Systems.md

 - have associated meta-data (owner, date created, date modified etc)

 ### File Systems
+Why the separation?
+	1. Security.
+If a user program can directly access data, user may be able to bypass permissions
+	2. Good abstract design.
+The OS can change the implementation or hardware without affecting user program
 1. logical file system (top layer)
 	- (fopen, fprintf, etc)
 	- Manages file system information (which files are open for read/write)